skosch/YinYangFit/docs/source/index.markdown

 ## Letters, words, and uncertainty

-It is deceptively easy to think of this process as data smoothly flowing upwards through ever-higher-level brain regions, as if the brain were an assembly line leading from our sensory organs to a place called consciousness.
-In reality, the process is fiercely antagonistic.<label for="sn-nxxn" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-nxxn" class="margin-toggle"><span class="sidenote">[This interactive visualization](http://nxxcxx.github.io/Neural-Network/) is far from realistic but a much more useful visual metaphor than feed-forward deep learning architectures.</span> The higher-level brain regions are already happily abuzz with activity representing their own understanding of the world, activity which bounces around in stable patterns and which even feeds back into the lower-level regions to reinforce itself.
+It is deceptively easy to underappreciate the dynamic nature of these processes, and to think of perception as data smoothly flowing upwards through ever-higher-level brain regions, as if the brain were an assembly line leading from our sensory organs to a place called consciousness.
+In reality, the process is vigorous back-and-forth over the course of hundreds of milliseconds.<label for="sn-nxxn" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-nxxn" class="margin-toggle"><span class="sidenote">[This interactive visualization](http://nxxcxx.github.io/Neural-Network/) is far from realistic but a much more useful visual metaphor than feed-forward deep learning architectures.</span> As new sensory signals come in, the higher-level brain regions are already happily abuzz with activity representing their own understanding of the world, activity which bounces around in stable patterns and which even feeds back into the lower-level regions to reinforce itself.
 Only strong, sustained sensory evidence for new